Skip to Main Content

 • If you choose a topic like "families" you need to determine at the beginning stage of your research what aspects of "families" you want to include and what aspects you want to exclude.

-• A subject search on the broad term "families" in WebPac (Library's Online Catalog), will show more than 40 related subjects, such as: -Brothers and sisters, -Communication in families, -single-parent families, and Dual-career families.
+• A subject search on the broad term "families" in the Classic Catalog will show more than 2,000 results.

-• A search for articles using the subject term "families” in Academic Search Premier, a general database, gives more than 90,000 references to scholarly journal articles and with more than 100 broader or related subject terms.
+• A search for articles using the subject term "families” in Academic Search Premier, a general database, provides more than 136,000 scholarly journal articles and more than 100 broader or related subject terms.

 Developing a Search Strategy